How Your Bonus Is Taxed

 Bonuses Are Considered “Supplemental Wages”

 The IRS considers any payment an employee receives on top of their normal earnings as “supplemental wages,” including bonuses, tips, commissions and awards.
-Like regular income, supplemental wages are subject to taxes – but they have their own rules for withholding, depending on how the employer chooses to disburse the funds.
+Like regular income, supplemental wages are considered taxable income and are subject to withholding – but how much must be withheld varies depending on how the employer actually pays the bonus.

 If You Receive a Separate Bonus Check